DEVANSH-git-1/Image-detection-model/README.md

 ## License
 MIT License

-Copyright (c) 2017 Arun Michael Dsouza
+Copyright (c) 2017 Deavansh Prakash

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal